 - Checks and invoices — the written amount is the legally binding one

-- Academic writing — style guides like APA and Chicago require numbers under a certain value to be spelled out
+- Academic writing — style guides like APA and Chicago require numbers under a certain value to be spelled out (pair this with a word counter to hit length requirements)

 - Accessibility — screen readers sometimes handle written numbers better than digits